 Minireview Article

-A Review on Poultry Chick Sex Identification: Traditional, Molecular and Advanced Methods
+A Comparative Review on Poultry Chick Sex Identification: Traditional, Molecular and Advanced Methods

-Abstract:
+Abstract

 Chick sexing is the process of determining whether a newly hatched (or developing) chick is male or female.
-This is critical for the poultry industry – especially egg producers – because males (cockerels) are not needed for egg production and are often culled soon after hatching.
-Over the years, many methods have been developed to sex chicks, ranging from manual (traditional) to high-tech approaches.
+This is critical for the egg producersbecause males are not needed for egg production and are often culled soon after hatching.
+Over the years, many methods have been practiced to sex chicks such as manual (traditional) to high-tech approaches.
 Each method has its principle, accuracy, speed, cost, and ethical implications.
-Various methods discussed presented in detail below, comparing their advantages and limitations and how widely they are used globally and in India.

 Introduction

-Chick sexing, the process of determining the gender of day-old chicks, is a critical task in the poultry industry due to the distinct roles that each gender plays in production.
-In global poultry farming, the sex of chickens has a considerable impact on production performance and economic benefits.
-In terms of egg production, male birds cannot lay eggs and usually have a lower ratio of meat to feed than broilers (Jia et al., 2023).
-In the egg production industry, failure to classify chicks in the early stages results in feeding and maintaining undesired males until visible cues are observable, increasing costs and wasting resources (Rodriguez et al., 2025; Corion et al., 2023).
-A delay in sex identification increases economic and logistical costs, as male chicks require feeding and occupy space in hatcheries, adding to overall production expenses.
+Chick sexing the process of determining the gender of chicks in embryonic stage or day old.
+(Include in-text citation here)In poultry farming, the sex of chick has a considerable impact on economic benefits.
+The sexed male birds have a lower ratio of meat to feed than broilers (Jia et al., 2023).
+In the egg production industry, failure to classify chicks in the early stages results in increasing costs and wasting resources (Rodriguez et al., 2025; Corion et al., 2023).
+A delay in sex identification increases economic and logistical costs, as male chicks require feeding and occupy space (Include in-text citation).

+Materials and methods

+Materials and methods are lacking, include it here.

+Results and discussion

-Traditional Sexing Methods
+3.1 Traditional Sexing Methods

+3.1.1 Vent sexing

-Vent (Cloacal) Sexing: The oldest and most widely used method is vent or cloacal sexing.
-A trained “chick sexer” gently flips the chick, expels feces, and examines the cloaca (vent).
-In male chicks, a tiny genital eminence (“bump”) is visible; females usually lack this or have a much smaller bump.
-Vent sexing can be highly accurate (often >90%) but requires intensive training and experience.
-It is non-invasive (physically manipulating the chick) and laborious.
-Errors can occur, especially with unskilled workers (Narinç & Aydemir, 2021).
-It is also slow (a few seconds per chick) and risky to the chick if done improperly (Cygan-Szczegielniak & Bogucka, 2021).
-Nevertheless, it remains a standard in many hatcheries (especially where sex-linked breeds are not used).
+The oldest and most widely used method is vent or cloacal sexing (Include references).
+To determine the sex a trained chick sexer gently flips the chick, expels feces, and examines the cloaca (vent), in male chicks, a tiny genital eminence (“bump”) is visible; females usually lack this or have a much smaller bump (Include references).
+Vent sexing can be highly accurate (often >90%) but requires intensive training and experience (Narinç & Aydemir, 2021).
+It is time consuming method to do the chick sexing and risky to the chick if done improperly (Cygan-Szczegielniak & Bogucka, 2021).
+However, it remains a widely practiced method in many hatcheries (include reference).

+3.1.2 Feather sexing

-Feather (Wing) Sexing: This method relies on sex-linked genetic traits affecting feather development.
-In certain hybrid breeds, chicks can be sexed by the pattern or length of wing feathers as soon as they hatch.
-For example, a cross between a fast-feathering male and a slow- feathering female yields female chicks whose primary wing feathers are longer than their coverts, whereas males’ primary feathers are shorter (Horkaew et al., 2024).
-Similarly, in Barred Plymouth Rock breed, male and female down plumage differ (females have larger light spots).
+Using this method chicks can be sexed by observing the primary and covert feather pattern or length (include references).
+In case of female chicks the primary wing feathers are longer than their coverts, whereas males’ primary feathers are shorter (Horkaew et al., 2024).
 Feather sexing is fast (thousands of chicks per hour) and non-invasive.
-It can reach high accuracy if the parent lines are correctly bred for sex-linked traits.
 For instance, trained workers can sex up to ~4,500 chicks per hour by wing-feather method.
-Limitations: It only works on special sex-linked strains or breeds (not universal).
-Misidentification can occur if traits are not clear.
-Also, it requires good lighting and training (Saetiew et al., 2025).
+But this method of chick sexing only works on special sex-linked strains or breeds..
+Further, high sexing error incidences are likely to occur if traits are not clear and further, the sexing facilities require adequate lighting facilities and sufficient training to the chick sexer (Saetiew et al., 2025).

+Colour sexing

-Colour and Auto sexing: Some breeds carry color-linked genes that allow sexing by down color or patterns.
-For example, barred hens (B/B) and cockerels (B/b) show different down- spot sizes.
-New Hampshire Red chicks often have “chipmunk stripes” if female.
-These methods are simple but breed-specific and only offer moderate accuracy (they depend on trait consistency).
+Some breeds carry color-linked genes that allow sexing by down color or patterns (references required).